-For term of reference three, on the basis of information obtained and reviewed to date, we have not identified anything for the designated period that indicates the public money made available and expended for the purpose of and in connection with the redevelopment of Adelaide Oval envisaged by the Act was not managed and used properly and efficiently.
+For term of reference three, on the basis of information obtained and reviewed to date, we have not identified anything for the designated period that indicates the public money made available and expended for the purpose of and in connection with redeveloping Adelaide Oval envisaged by the Act was not managed and used properly and efficiently.
+Notwithstanding, we made the following observations.